 - A cracked tank or bowl: If you notice that you have a crack in either your tank or bowl, you need to replace it immediately.
 The tank is a large container where the water flows into the bowl after you flush.
 If it’s cracked, when the water flows through it, it will leak.

 - Obstructed overflow tube: This customer thought this may have been the problem – something wrong with a valve or tube – and it very well could have been.
 As its name suggests, the overflow tube is used if the tank starts to overflow.
 The tube relocates the water to prevent an overflow, and if it’s broken water spills onto the floor.

-- Warn washers or bolts: Two large bolts keep the tank attached to the bowl, so if something is wrong with those bolts, it is very plausible that your toilet could leak.
+- Worn washers or bolts: Two large bolts keep the tank attached to the bowl, so if something is wrong with those bolts, it is very plausible that your toilet could leak.

 - Corrosion: Whether it’s age, chemical reactions, or impurities in the water, corrosion can develop anywhere in your pipes or toilet assembly resulting in a possible leak.

-If you think you have a leak in your home, call 3 Mountains Plumbing today so we can take care of it as soon as possible.
+If you think you leak in your home, call 3 Mountains Plumbing today so we can take care of it as soon as possible.